hikaruyamagishi/hikaruyamagishi.github.io/_pages/research.md

 ## Other Publications

-“The Blocked Road to a Woman Prime Minister in Japan,” with Charles Crabtree and Yoshikuni Ono, The Hill, October 12, 2021. ([link](https://thehill.com/opinion/international/575875-the-blocked-road-to-a-woman-prime-minister-in-japan))
+“The Blocked Road to a Woman Prime Minister in Japan,” with Charles Crabtree and Yoshikuni Ono, _The Hill_, October 12, 2021. ([link](https://thehill.com/opinion/international/575875-the-blocked-road-to-a-woman-prime-minister-in-japan))